To get to the root of what ails us and to heal from it, don’t forget to read about Trauma and Grief after you’re done here.

 OCD (Obsessive Compulsive Disorder)

 OCD arises out of both a need for control and magical thinking.
 Magical thinking is intimately connected with intuition and creativity.
-It’s an amazing thing and not the reason people with OCD struggle.
+It’s an amazing thing, not the reason people with OCD struggle.

 In our work together, we’ll be working through some grief about that original thing, developing alternative coping strategies, and building agency in your response to triggers.